Armour of God (film): Production

-Armour of God was filmed on location in parts of what was then Yugoslavia: Zagreb (Dolac Central Market), Upper town, Trnje (near the then-unfinished building of Croatian Radio Television), Croatia, and Predjama Castle near Postojna, Slovenia.
+Armour of God was filmed on location in parts of what was then Yugoslavia: Zagreb (Dolac Central Market), Upper town, Trnje (near the then-unfinished building of Croatian Radio Television), Croatia, narrow corridors and the main gate of Motovun castle and Predjama Castle near Postojna, Slovenia.
 Filming was also undertaken in Graz, Austria, France, Spain and Morocco.
 During filming of the opening sequence, one scene called for Jackie Chan to jump from a wall to a tree branch.
 The first take went as planned, but Chan insisted on re-shooting the scene.
 On his second attempt, the branch broke, and he fell 5 metres to the ground below.
 His head hit a rock, cracking his skull and forcing a piece of bone up into his brain.
 Chan was flown to the hospital and was in surgery eight hours later.
 As a result, he now has a permanent hole in his head filled with a plastic plug and slight hearing loss in his right ear.
-Chan replaced Eric Tsang as director following the accident.
+Actor Eric Tsang filled in as director following the accident.
 Footage of the accident is shown during the film's ending credits.

 While shooting the hot-air balloon jump, Chan skydived out of a plane and landed on top of the balloon instead of jumping off a cliff as is seen in the film.
 For the shot of him jumping off the cliff, the crew rigged him up to a wire as he had no experience of BASE jumping.

+Cynthia Rothrock was originally auditioned for the role of Amazon Fighter in the film.
+However, Rothrock turned down the role due to Chan's injury halting production of the film, before Rothrock was re-assigned to play as the lead actress in Yuen Biao's 1986 film Righting Wrongs.
+Rothrock was replaced by Marcia Chisholm.

 Release

-Armour of God was released in Japan in mid-1986, specifically on 16 August 1986.
+Armour of God was released in Japan on 16 August 1986.
 The film was released in Hong Kong on 21 January 1987.